Navy NUPOC: Nuclear Propulsion Officer Candidate Program (2024)

 Undergraduate Students

-Undergraduate students who cannot meet academic standards may be removed from the NUPOC program by OPNAV N133.
+Undergraduate students failing to meet academic standards may be removed from the NUPOC program by OPNAV N133.

 Post-Graduate Students

-Have a bachelor’s degree and are currently enrolled in a master’s degree program at a regionally accredited college or university in the United States or its territories and are within one academic year of completing a master’s degree.
+Candidates should have obtained a bachelor’s degree and currently be pursuing a master’s degree at a regionally accredited institution in the United States or its territories, with the expectation of completing their master’s within one academic year.

-Candidates seeking a master’s degree must attend Officer Candidate School (OCS) within one calendar year after enrolling in the program.
+These individuals must commence Officer Candidate School (OCS) within one calendar year of joining the program.

 All Student Applicants

-All candidates must have completed the following requirements in residence or through extension courses provided by a regionally authorized institution or university:
+All applicants must have completed the following necessary coursework either on-campus or through distance learning programs provided by regionally accredited colleges or universities:

 Calculus